ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 precedent for helping developers with the room-and-connector generation this software implements.
-There are even examples of people online asking about how to perform map generation similar to that of Enter the Gungeon, so it is very clearly a tool that people want and would use to help develop games [@night2018generation].
+There are even examples of people online asking about how to perform map generation similar to that of Enter the Gungeon, so it is very clearly a tool that people have wanted and would use to help develop games [@night2018generation].

 ## Goals of the Project